jannschu/datamatrix-rs/README.md

   <img src="src/datamatrix-rs.png" alt="Data Matrix encoding 'datamatrix-rs'">
 </p>

-This library features a new, optimzing, and linear time encoder which achieves the smallest possible encoding size.
+This library features an optimzing, and linear time encoder which achieves the smallest possible encoding size.

 The Data Matrix standard (ISO/IEC 16022:2006) contains a heuristic to decide